Conedy/Conedy/documentation/nodes.rst

 ------------------

 When considering networks with different kinds of edges connecting to a single node, the edge type has te be determined for every edge at run-time.
 In Conedy this is realized by virtual functions.
 For networks which homegeneous edge types, however, this may be unneccessarily slow.
-Furthermore, the v-tables of edges in this case, consume a non-negliable amount of memory.
+Furthermore, the v-tables of edges may consume a non-negliable amount of memory.

 Conedy offers the possiblility of making node types static, i.e. the kind of outgoing edges for this node type is set at compile time.
 For these nodes, no virtual function calls have to be made during integration.
 For cases with many unweighted edges, the memory consumption of static nodes on 64 bit machines is reduced by a factor of 4 (compared to virtual nodes).
 This is because in virtual nodes in addition to the target node number (4 byte) and the v-table (8 byte) most compiler will leave another 4 bytes unused due to alignment.